 How long does the sauce last in the fridge?

-Anything that is made with a mayo base such as this sauce should only stay in the fridge for 5-7 days.
+In my opinion, anything that is made with a mayo base such as this sauce should only stay in the fridge for 5-7 days.
 Some people go by the shelf life of the egg that is used, but I always stay on the safe side and never go past a week.
-To be honest though, my sauce is usually gone within a few days because it is so yummy.
+To be honest, my sauce is usually gone within a few days because it is so yummy.
 Always make sure to sell your jars in an airtight jar.
 I love storing all of my sauces in a Weck Jar.

 What if there is leftover shrimp?
 How can I reuse it?